krystek17/docker-101/README.md

 This is a basic authentification using [htpasswd](https://hostingcanada.org/htpasswd-generator/):

-- create a file `credentials`, in this this example de password is `admin`:
+- create a file `credentials`, in this this example the password is `admin`:
 ```
 admin:$2y$10$ocoMnzD3D0V86vPg5zWeA./oDTTxqf.zpHfzEE4R4VwIl1CAJaSWa
 ```